- Hong Kong Palace Museum exhibits artifacts on loan primarily from the Palace Museum in Beijing.

 I visited the Forbidden City during a trip to Beijing several years ago.
 And I only wish I could have spent more time exploring its grounds!
 Thankfully, I can now view some of its artifacts here in Hong Kong!

-Nearly 170 pieces of ceramics from the Ming and Qing dynasties are on display in Gallery 3.
+Nearly 170 pieces of ceramics from the Ming and Qing dynasties are on display in Gallery 3 of the Hong Kong Palace Museum.
 And 66 of them are Grade One National Treasures.
 In addition, There are learning areas where museum-goers can take part in interactive and multimedia activities.

-Eight ancestor portraits of Qing Dynasty emperors and empresses are on display in Gallery 4.
+Eight ancestor portraits of Qing Dynasty emperors and empresses are on display in Gallery 4 of the HK Palace Museum.
 Instead of being mere works of art, these portraits were used for ancestor worship.
 What I found especially interesting was the way they were painted.

 First, an artist paints an outline of the portrait with a fine brush, indicating which colours should be used (left).
 If you look carefully, you can see Chinese characters indicating the colours.